Memorable Manitobans: Clarence Irving Keith (1908-1989)

 We thank Keith Turner for providing additional information used here.

-This profile was prepared by Kris Keen and Gordon Goldsborough.
+This page was prepared by Kris Keen and Gordon Goldsborough.